 We often hear of the desert as being a "harsh environment" where plant and animal life must "struggle to survive."
 To humans, the desert heat and drought do appear to be harsh, and desert life does seem to be a struggle.
 However, desert species are adapted to desert conditions.
 Thousands of organisms thrive here.
-If the desert environment were hostile to life, life here would not exist in such abundance and diversity.
+If the desert environment were hostile to life, life here would not exist.

 The common denominator of all deserts is a lack of usable water.
 Availability of water is modified by seasonal and yearly fluctuations in length and intensity of rains, rate of evaporation, and the nature of the soil.
 What truly characterizes a desert is not how much annual rainfall is received, but the ratio of precipitation to evapotranspiration.
-Evapotranspiration is the process by which water is lost from the earth's surface via evaporation from free-standing water and soil, and transpiration (the release of water vapor through plants.)
+Evapotranspiration is the process by which water is lost from the earth's surface via evaporation of free-standing water and transpiration (the release of water vapor) through plants.
 In a desert, precipitation is much less than potential evapotranspiration.
 Other characteristics of deserts include intense sunlight, unpredictable and varying amounts of annual rainfall, windy conditions, and great variations between day and night temperatures.